rhalbersma/xstd/doc/Dxxxx.md

 Acknowledgments
 ----------------

-We gratefully acknowledge feedback from Jerry Coffin and Andy Prowl on `<Lounge C++>` and from Daniel Krügler and Melissa Myriachan on `std-proposals`.
+We gratefully acknowledge feedback from Jerry Coffin and Andy Prowl on `<Lounge C++>` and from Daniel Krügler and Melissa Mears on `std-proposals`.

 References
 ----------